 - Contact the appropriate faculty member to determine if an exam is available for the course you want to test out of.

 - Register for the exam by completing a form available from the Testing Services Coordinator.
 A fee of $90.00* is due when you complete the registration form (cash or check only).
 You must pay the $90.00 fee before you take the Challenge Exam.

 - Arrange a date for the Challenge Exam with the appropriate faculty member who will administer the exam.

 A passing grade on the exam results in the awarding of the appropriate number of credits.
 Criteria for passing are determined by departmental faculty.

-*$50.00 of the portion of the fee will be transferred to the S&E account of the faculty member’s budget unit who evaluates the portfolio.
+*$50.00 of the portion of the fee will be paid via salary overload to the faculty member who evaluates the portfolio.